Why These 4 Health Care Stocks Are Moving Today

 Myovant Sciences (NYSE: MYOV) shares were trading higher after the company announced a collaboration with Pfizer in which the company will receive a $650-million upfront payment.

 Myovant Sciences is a health care company focused on redefining care for women and for men.
-The company's lead product candidate is relugolix, a once-daily, oral GnRH receptor antagonist.
-It has three late-stage clinical programs for relugolix in uterine fibroids, endometriosis and prostate cancer.

 Myovant Sciences shares traded up 27.65% to $29.04.
 The stock has a 52-week high of $30.90 and a 52-week low of $5.98.